snowflakedb/snowflake-cli/CONTRIBUTING.md

 ```

 ## Displaying intermediate progress to stdout
-If you want to display some additional informtion to stdout during command execution you should use methods provided by `cli_console`.
+If you want to display some additional information to stdout during command execution you should use methods provided by `cli_console`.

-- `phase` is the method designed to display main action points in your command
-- `step` is the method, that provides automatic indentation.
-If `phase` was used than all subsequent `step` outputs will be indented.
+`cli_console` provides three methods:
+- `phase` for displaying unindented messages
+- `step` for displaying 2 spaces indented messages
+- `error` for displaying unindented messages

+All messaged are displayed with theirs own predefined styles.
+Styling is provided by rich.

 ```python
 from snowflake.cli.api.console import cli_console